Frequently Asked Questions

 No. Data collected using Monitor does not need

-to be submitting separately to DCCEEW.
+to be submitted separately to DCCEEW.

 Once the download link is up and running through MERIT, RDPs are free to share a copy of the download with state/territory agencies.
 State and territory governments are also working closely with the Commonwealth BDR team and will be able to extract a copy of the data in the future, or link directly to the data from the BDR.